bikash-20/bikash-20/README.md

 Out of 750+ registered teams nationwide, Team **The Bug Busters** (Metropolitan University) secured 2nd position and a spot in the **Top 50 Main Arena**, competing for a 22 Lac+ BDT prize pool.
 Built **QueueStorm Investigator** in 4.5 hours — a safety-first, deterministic AI microservice for bKash that classifies and triages customer complaints written in Bengali, English, and Banglish, with a hybrid rule-based + LLM architecture, prompt-injection and phishing guardrails, evidence matching, structured logging, and idempotency caching, deployed as a production FastAPI service with full OpenAPI docs.

 **Final Round — bKash presents SUST CSE Carnival 2026: Codex Community Hackathon** Advanced to the final round with **LiquiGuard / iquiGuard** — an enterprise-grade, multi-provider liquidity command center featuring real-time 12-minute rolling EWMA forecasting, anomaly detection, and an indexed 60-day PostgreSQL historical analytics layer with live transactional SSE streaming.
+This project later evolved into **WalletSync**.

 **Finalist — PSTU National Hackathon 2026**
-Built **PSTU Wallet**, a multi-provider mobile money movement and balance-tracking system (bKash, Nagad, Rocket) — the project that later evolved into WalletSync.
+Built **PSTU Wallet**, a multi-provider mobile money movement and balance-tracking system (bKash, Nagad, Rocket).

 ---